amar-thodupunoori/Lung-Cancer-Detection/README.md

 ## 5. Contributing and Acknowledgement
-I started this Lung cancer detection project a year ago.
-I was really a newbie to python.
-I didn't even understand what a directory setting is at the time!
-However, I had to complete this project for some personal reasons.
-I looked through google and other githubs.
-But most of them were too hard to understand and the code itself lacked information.
-I hope my codes here could help other researchers first starting to do lung cancer detection projects.
-Please give a star if you found this repository useful.

-here is the link of github where I learned a lot from.
+Here is the link of github where I learned a lot from.
 Some of the codes are sourced from below.
 1. https://github.com/mikejhuang/LungNoduleDetectionClassification